Public roadmap

 We do not pitch roadmap items as shipped capability.

-The website and pitch deck now align on the same backbone: private inference, agent-registered install, admin operations, governance evidence, and hardware/runtime profiles.
-Code is complete on dev through the platform spine; L4 validation is the next proof gate before broader production claims.
+The website and pitch deck align on the same backbone: private inference, agent-registered install, admin operations, governance evidence, and catalog-certified deployment profiles.
+Public status follows the catalog/support matrix: Apple Silicon MLX is Built, NVIDIA Blackwell vLLM single-node is Validating, and broader enterprise profiles stay behind their own proof gates.

 Milestones